CEPHASROCK/software-qa-portfolio/README.md

 ## 👤 About Me

-I am a detail-oriented **Junior Software Quality Assurance Engineer** with strong foundations in **manual testing** and exposure to **automation basics**.
+I am a detail-oriented  Software Quality Assurance Engineer with strong foundations in **manual testing** and exposure to **automation basics**.
 My focus is on ensuring software quality, usability, and reliability through effective test planning, execution, and defect reporting.

 I enjoy analyzing requirements, breaking applications, documenting defects clearly, and collaborating with developers to improve product quality.